-Ecommerce is a multibillion-dollar industry.
-According to Statista, "in 2015, retail e-commerce sales worldwide amounted to 1.55 trillion US dollars and e-retail revenues are projected to grow to 3.4 trillion US dollars in 2019."
+Ecommerce is a multibillion-dollar industry expected to grow to 3.4 trillion US dollars in 2019.
 And with more than 60 percent of the U.S. population engaged in regular online shopping, what business owner wouldn't be interested in snagging a piece of that pie?

 If you're the owner of a brick and mortar business who's interested in making the transition into the world of ecommerce, you probably have a lot of questions.
 Today, we've got Pat of SPF Depot here to help.